ucsd-cse15l-w23/ucsd-cse15l-w23.github.io/pages/syllabus.md

     - 9/10 quizzes complete and correct, no more than 5 late
     - All but 5 handouts submitted, any number can be late (up to the next lecture)
-    - 4 lab reports with full credit/feedback addressed
+    - All 5 lab reports complete, 3 with full credit/feedback addressed
     - Passing score on **both** skill demonstrations (either initially or with the final make-up)
 - **C** achievement:
     - 5 or more lab participation
     - 7/10 quizzes complete and correct, submitted at any time
-    - At least 3 lab reports with full credit/feedback addressed
+    - All 5 lab reports complete, at least 2 with full credit/feedback addressed
     - Over half of handouts submitted, any number can be late
     - Passing score on **both** skill demonstrations (either initially or with the final make-up)